BindoMarcos/BindoMarcos/README.md

 - 👋 Hi, I’m @BindoMarcos
-- 👀 I’m interested in Machine Learning, Robotic, IA, Mobile Developement, Backend
+- 👀 I’m interested in Machine Learning, Robotic, IA, Mobile Developement & Backend
 - 🌱 I’m currently learning Kotlin, java and their frameworks.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on projects to make a better world
-- 📫 How to reach me ...
+- 📫 How to reach me:
+  - Email: bindomarcos13@gmail.com

 <!---
 BindoMarcos/BindoMarcos is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.